-- > Our daily routines encourage the children to learn about personal hygiene. - We have a schedule for cleaning resources and equipment, dressing-up clothes and furnishings. - The toilet area has a high standard of hygiene including hand washing and drying facilities. - We implement good hygiene practices by: - Cleaning tables between activities; - Checking toilets regularly; - Wearing protective clothing such as aprons and disposable gloves as appropriate; - Providing sets of clean clothes; - Providing tissues and wipes. - In line with NHS advice any child that has been sick or suffering from diarrhoea must be symptom free for at least 48 hours before returning to preschool.
-If a child is sick at preschool a member of staff will distract the other children and take them away from the contaminated area as quickly and calmly as possible and parents/carers of any unwell child is contacted. - > Staff are responsible for the cleaning up of any spills of blood, vomit or excrement, it is wiped up and wherever possible flushed down the toilet.
+- > Our daily routines encourage the children to learn about personal hygiene. - > We have a schedule for cleaning resources and equipment, dressing-up clothes and furnishings. - The toilet area has a high standard of hygiene including hand washing and drying facilities.
+We have no facilities for the disposal of soiled nappies.
+They are therefore double bagged and are sent home in the child's changing bag at the end of the session. - > We implement good hygiene practices by: - Cleaning tables between activities; - Checking toilets regularly; - Wearing protective clothing such as aprons and disposable gloves as appropriate; - Providing sets of clean clothes; - Providing tissues and wipes. - In line with NHS advice any child that has been sick or suffering from diarrhoea must be symptom free for at least 48 hours before returning to preschool.
+If a child is sick at preschool a member of staff will distract the other children and take them away from the contaminated area as quickly and calmly as possible and parents/carers of any unwell child is contacted. - Staff are responsible for the cleaning up of any spills of blood, vomit or excrement, it is wiped up and wherever possible flushed down the toilet.
 Rubber gloves MUST always be worn when cleaning up such spills.
 Floors and other surfaces affected are disinfected thoroughly.
-Any such spills should be recorded on the 'unusual occurrences sheet' that is used alongside the risk assessments. - ➤ Ofsted will be notified by the Preschool Leader if there is a case of food poisoning involving two or more children or any cases of any notifiable disease.
+Any such spills should be recorded on the 'unusual occurrences sheet' that is used alongside the risk assessments. - Ofsted will be notified by the Preschool Leader if there is a case of food poisoning involving two or more children or any cases of any notifiable disease.
 (A poster of common childhood diseases is displayed in the staff area for staff information).